Mouxy

 Mouxy ([muksi]; Meûssi) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Dominated by Mount Revard, the Town of Mouxy is located on the heights above Aix-les-Bains, to which it is adjacent.
-It is part of the urban area of Chambéry.
-It is also part of the agglomeration community of Grand Lac.
+It is part of the urban area of Chambéry, and of the agglomeration community of Grand Lac.

 The important nearby towns of Annecy to the north, and Chambéry to the south, are located at distances as the crow flies of 28.9 km and 12.5 km [7¾ miles], respectively.